Neo23x0/Raccine/README.md

 ## Warning !!!

-You won't be able to run `vssadmin.exe` on a raccinated machine anymore until your apply the uninstall patch `raccine-reg-patch-uninstall.reg`.
-This could break various backup solutions that run `vssadmin.exe` during their work.
+You won't be able to run `vssadmin.exe delete shadows` on a raccinated machine anymore until your apply the uninstall patch `raccine-reg-patch-uninstall.reg`.
+This could break various backup solutions that run that specific command during their work.

 If you have a solid security monitoring that logs all process executions, you could check your logs to see if `vssadmin.exe` is frequently or sporadically used for legitimate purposes in which case you should refrain from using Raccine.

+## Version History

+- 0.1.0 - Initial version that intercepted blocked all vssadmin.exe executions
+- 0.2.0 - Version that blocks only vssadmin.exe executions that contain `delete` and `shadows` in their command line and otherwise pass all parameters to a new process that invokes vssadmin with its original parameters

 ## Installation